 Fractory’s purpose is to aid communication in the manufacturing industry.
 We want to help you get one step closer to the intersection of the three components – speed, cost and quality.

-We want to help you with speeding up your processes.
+We want to help you speed up your processes.
 Some e-mails take you nowhere and time is wasted.
 Our system knows when good manufacturers have free capacity.
-Everybody has busier periods that results in rejections to the customer.
-Busy times are not industry-wide.
-While one company has their hands full, another may be sitting idly.
+Everybody has busy periods that result in rejections to the customer.
+Busy times are not industry-wide though.
+While one company has its hands full, another may be sitting idly.
 We connect you.

 Finally, we do not choose manufacturers based on size.
 Someone with a laser cutter and a good operator can be more than qualified to do a great job, even though they may not be usually competing for your orders.